-In the case of a Bachelor’s of Science in Finance versus a Bachelor’s of Art in Finance, a language requirement might influence one student to pursue a Bachelor’s of Art to focus on international finance.
+When considering a Bachelor’s of Science in finance versus a Bachelor’s of Art in finance, a language requirement might influence some students to pursue a Bachelor’s of Art to focus on international finance.
 He or she might have an interest in working for a company that has offices on multiple continents, and a foreign language requirement might help.

-Meanwhile, a student who is more interested in pursuing an advanced degree or entering the world of research in a graduate program might see the final project or undergraduate research paper of a Bachelor’s of Science in Finance as a valuable tool for advanced education.
-Students with an eye on graduate school may find it helpful to examine the prerequisites for their intended graduate program to see if the BA or BS program aligns better with those requirements.
+Meanwhile, a student who is more interested in pursuing an advanced degree or entering the world of research in a graduate program might see the final project or undergraduate research paper of a Bachelor of Science in finance as a valuable tool for advanced education.
+Students with an eye on graduate school may find it helpful to examine the prerequisites for their intended graduate program to see if a BA or BS program aligns better with those requirements.